-Step 1: Visit outlet of network you’re porting to
+Step 1: Visit the outlet of the network you’re porting to

-Visit any of Glo / Airtel / 9mobile / Smile outlet with your current MTN phone number.
-Locate the customer support and make your request known.
+Visit any of the Glo, Airtel, 9mobile or Smile outlets with your current MTN phone number.
+Locate customer support and make your request known.

 Step 2: Present a valid ID